kudobuilder/kudo/docs/examples/apache-kafka.md

 ## Dependencies

 Kafka depends on Zookeeper so we need to run it first.
 Follow the [Zookeeper example](/docs/examples/apache-zookeeper.md) to run a basic cluster.

 ## Run Kafka

-Create a `Framework` object for Kafka
+Create a `Operator` object for Kafka
 ```bash
 $ kubectl apply -f config/samples/kafka-framework.yaml
 framework.kudo.k8s.io "kafka" created
 ```

-Create a `FrameworkVersion` for the Kafka  `Framework`
+Create a `OperatorVersion` for the Kafka  `Operator`

 ```bash
 $ kubectl apply -f config/samples/kafka-frameworkversion.yaml
 frameworkversion.kudo.k8s.io "kafka-2.11-2.4.0" created
 ```

 Create an Instance of Kafka
 ```